 Guaranteed Leak Detection

 Like all things, it’s best to catch it early.
 Reed Plumbing & Drainage Solutions can provide you with advanced leak detection in Melbourne using the latest tools and technology.
-Our check will ensure that your water supply system is in full working order without any leaks or scratches.
-Because we use the best technology, we can determine for certain whether or not you have leaks, where they are, and what size.
+Our check will ensure that your water supply system is in full working order.
+Because we use the best technology, we can determine for certain whether or not you have ruptures, where they are, and what size.
 We then proceed to apply the best possible fix asap.

 How much does it cost?